Packing for an Emergency

 The Red Cross has an app to assist you in connecting with your key support people, accomplish simple tasks to make you and your loved ones safer, and protect the things that matter most to you.
 Get Prepared is available for iOS and Android.
 It includes simple checklists of important actions.
 You can share your plan with people you are connected to.

-Red Cross also has a Get packing checklist, that is printable of essential items to pack in an emergency.
+Red Cross also has a Get Packing Checklist, that is printable of essential items to pack in an emergency.

 NSW Health has a booklet that provides important information about health and hot weather.
 It is for anyone who cares for, supports or assists people at risk of serious health effects from hot weather.
 It includes tips and ideas on how to keep someone healthy during hot weather.
-Click on the following link to access this booklet.

 The Red Cross and The ABC have partnered to bring this guide Stay Connected to help you get ready for emergencies.